 Restitution: A requirement that a student pay for property damages or losses resulting from acts committed by the student, with the date by which the restitution must be completed.

+Disenrollment from a course: If the complaint is based on disruptive behavior in a specific class the hearing body may recommend that the student be disenrolled from that course.
+Behavior is considered disruptive when a student, intentionally or unintentionally, significantly disturbs or unreasonably impedes a faculty member's ability to carry out classroom instruction, research, mentoring, or any other faculty-related duties.

-Bis considered disruptive when disturbs esability Suspension: A suspension is temporary removal from the University for a particular period of time, at the conclusion of which the student is eligible to apply for readmission.
+Suspension: A suspension is temporary removal from the University for a particular period of time, at the conclusion of which the student is eligible to apply for readmission.
 A suspension may also be a conditional suspension, in which case the student must demonstrate that they have fulfilled stated conditions prior to applying for readmission.
 Only the Dean of Students or Provost may impose the sanction of suspension from the University.
 A suspended student may not attend or otherwise participate in any University-sponsored or student group-sponsored (student governing groups and registered student organizations) events or activities, whether on or off-campus.

 Dismissal: A dismissal is permanent removal from the University.
 Only the Dean of Students or Provost may impose the sanction of dismissal from the University.